-Valle de Guadalupe in Baja California has been one of my favorite mini-trips that I’ve taken this year.
+Valle de Guadalupe in Baja California has been one of my favorite trips that I’ve taken this year.
 Until recently, I had zero awareness that Mexico even made wine.
 But they do, and the wineries in Guadalupe Valley are some of the most creative and innovative that I’ve ever experienced.
 From recycled boat ceilings to a picture perfect outdoor patio, keep reading to discover 3 Valle de Guadalupe wineries you shouldn’t miss.

 Rattling down the dirt road to Vena Cava feels like you’re on a never-ending path to hell.